Black-Photon/Metro-Test/README.md

 And it has absorb!
 ...And Sync!

-I'm running out of test messages!!!
+I'm running out of test messages!

 Blasted a laser towards the Mooooooon!
 Yes the Moooooooooon!

+asdfasdfasd   hgjgjgjgjghjgj

 When the laser hit's in June, you'll all know the tune As it goes BOOM!
 The ship goes ZOOOOM.